topseed/meta-admin-ex/DOCKERs3.md

 You'll need to know the project folder, I'll assume 's3'.
 Check that file exists in the ~/workspace.

+4. Now goofYs to map to your 'S3', where the webapp is:

+		//edit your credentials [other2] part is very optional, if you have other S3 or other buckets: cat ~/.aws/credentials
+		[default]
+		aws_access_key_id = KEY
+		aws_secret_access_key = SECRET
+		[other2]
+		aws_access_key_id = KEY2
+		aws_secret_access_key = SECRET2

+		//also optional, install 'aws cli', we don't use it, but some people like it pip install awscli

+		//and you may what to check the speed of the Docker host provider pip install speedtest-cli
+		speedtest-cli

+		//remove the project file created above
+		rm -rf ~/workspace/s3
+		mkdir ~/workspace/s3

+		// mount your S3 bucket there, use your BUCKET-NAME /root/goofys --profile default -o allow_other --use-content-type BUCKET-NAME /var/www/html/workspace/s3

+		// check to see your S3 webapp files ls ~/workspace/s3

+		//come back later and setup http://github.com/kahing/catfs

+Go back to browser and refresh the browser.
+Joy?
+We have S3 inside the container.
+The group IDE can edit S3 project.
+Later you can customize the IDE.

 5. Last step: install nbake web admin on port 8081 so we can ask for a build.
 This is for
 - http://npmjs.com/package/nbake-admin